Note: These REQUIRE the latest FPP 4.0 images. Trying to boot a 3.6 image with these installed may corrupt the image.

 Why did you make it?

-Animated Christmas Light displays typically use ws2811 Pixels for things like house outlines, candy canes, tree’s, etc… The F16A-B was designed to drive a large number of pixels for dense props like MegaTree’s and matrices where having a lot of local ports is useful.
-By providing onboard sound and optional FM transmission, its also very useful for fully “stand alone” shows.
+Animated Christmas Light displays typically use ws2811 Pixels for things like house outlines, candy canes, tree’s, etc… The K32A-B was designed to drive a large number of pixels for dense props like MegaTree’s and matrices where having a lot of local ports is useful.

 NOTE: The optional FM transmitter will NOT come with any sort of antenna attached.
 The user will need to create a suitable antenna (a simple 75cm wire will work for most cases) and solder it to the transmitter.